-In 2005 Gordon Clark's Foam factory was wiped out by a horrific fire and ceased operations.
+In 2005 Gordon Clark's Foam factory abruptly ceased operations due to increasing pressure from State and federal Environmental Protection Agencies (EPA).
 With no other dominant PU manufacturers to quickly fill the void, EPS made a jump forward as a viable option for board builders.
 As they had to wait and test through the issues of new PU foam formulas from new blank manufacturers.

 Although EPS had been used by some since around the 70’s or earlier, it took this major blank disaster to get the majority of board builders to start using the alternative.

 Left (top): Gordon Clark in his Foam Factory, mid 70's.
-Right (Bottom): Clark Foam 2005 after the disaster fire.
+Right (Bottom): Clark Foam 2005 after the demolition.

 This day in age, however, EPS foam blanks have become a regular option for most of the surfboard industry.
 The performance attributes, though slightly different than PU, are just as notable.

 Now, even the top level elite surfers will sometimes prefer to use EPS/Epoxy boards over PU/PE for certain waves or conditions.